vonlanot/us-food-imports/README.md

         * `Fields enclosed by:` is `"` (double quote)
         * `Line Separator` is `LF` (or `CRLF`, consistently)
 3.  **Google Colab:**
     * Upload the exported CSV files to your Google Drive.
-For this project, they are expected in the path: `My Drive/Colab Notebooks/My Data/US_Food_Imports/`.
+For this project, mine was: `My Drive/Colab Notebooks/My Data/US_Food_Imports/`.
     * Open your Google Colab notebook (e.g., `US_food_imports.ipynb`) in Google Colab.
     * Run all cells sequentially.
 You will be prompted to mount your Google Drive to access the data.